EvertonTomalok/temporal-poc/README.md

 - `workflow_id`: The workflow execution ID
 - `run_id`: The specific run ID
 - `status`: Current workflow status (see status values above)
-- `processed_steps`: Array of steps that have been completed, each containing:
+- `processed_steps`: Array of steps that have been completed, sorted by execution order, each containing:
   - `step`: The step name from the workflow definition
   - `node`: The node that was executed
   - `activity_name`: The activity name (if applicable)
   - `event_type`: The event type returned by the step (e.g., "condition_satisfied")
+  - `started_at`: Timestamp when the step started execution (optional)
-  - `completed_at`: Timestamp when the step completed
+  - `completed_at`: Timestamp when the step completed (optional)
   - `error`: Error message if the step failed (empty string if successful)
   - `metadata`: Additional metadata returned by the step
 - `start_time`: When the workflow execution started